Eclipse-SDV-Hackathon-Accenture/SDV-oridori/README.md

 # Structure
 - We generated data through CARLA and created a driving evaluation model using a deep learning model.
-Please check README.md in [](./dl-with-carla) for details.
+Please check README.md in [Docs Folder](./dl-with-carla) for details.
 - When driving in Carla, necessary information is sent in a CSV format locally and through a virtual CAN to the CAN Feeder in leda, conforming to the VSS standard.
 - The CSV Provider and CAN Feeder send data received from Carla to the data broker, renaming and reformatting it according to the VSS standard.
 - Applications subscribe to the data broker, continuously receiving necessary data, which is then inputted into a trained LSTM model to evaluate the driving score.